 The First 72 Is On You - Individual Preparedness Checklist from RI Emergency Management and the City of East Providence.

 National Grid: To report a power outage, call 1-800-322-3223.
 To report an odor of natural gas, call 1-800-640-1595.

-The City's FEMA-approved five-year Hazard Mitigation Plan will be up for re-certification in 2016.
+The City's FEMA-approved five-year East Providence Hazard Mitigation Plan will be up for recertification late in 2015.
 Comments or suggestions are always welcome, e-mail them to the address at the top of this webpage.

 General Emergency Preparedness information is available on the Rhode Island Emergency Management Agency website.
 The FEMA preparedness webpage, http://www.fema.gov/areyouready/ offers assistance on preparing for many different potential hazards.